pe1995/MUST.jl/README.md

 MUST.save(b_s; name="box_sn$(snapshots[i_s])", folder=folder)
 ```

 If you want to pick snapshots later using the rest of the API, it is important to name snapshots like specified in the `name` kwarg above.
-This will allow the code later to specify between geometrical and ``\tau``.
+This will allow the code later to specify between geometrical and $\rm \tau$.
 If you want to convert the cube to the optical depth scale (recommended for visualisation) you can do this simply by specifying what fields of the `Box` relate to opacity and desity.

 ```julia
 τ = MUST.optical_depth(b_s, opacity=:kr, density=:d)